nvmcr/DataScience_HandBook/Machine_Learning/README.md

 3. Semisupervised Learning

-Only a few samples of the data is labelled.
+Only a few samples of the data are labeled.
 The machine learns to label the unlabelled samples.
-Example is a photo-hosting service like Google Photos.
+An example is a photo-hosting service like Google Photos.
 Once you upload all your family photos to the service, it automatically recognizes that the same person A shows up in photos 1, 5, and 11, while another person B shows up in photos 2, 5, and 7.
 This is the unsupervised part of the algorithm (clustering).
 Now all the system needs is for you to tell it who these people are.
-Just one label per person,4 and it is able to name everyone in every photo, which is useful for searching photos.
+Just one label per person, and it is able to name everyone in every photo, which is useful for searching photos.

 4. Reinforcement Learning

-The learning system, called an agent in this context, can observe the environment, select and perform actions, and get rewards in return (or penalties in the form of negative rewards).
+The learning system called an agent in this context, can observe the environment, select and perform actions, and get rewards in return (or penalties in the form of negative rewards).
 It must then learn by itself what is the best strategy, called a policy, to get the most